get_products specification, providing implementation guidance for publishers and clear expectations for buyers.

 A brief in AdCP is a natural language description of campaign requirements that helps publishers understand and fulfill media buying requests.
 While briefs can be as simple or detailed as needed, complete briefs enable better product recommendations and more efficient campaign execution.Required Components

-Thepromoted_offering field is required in all get_products and create_media_buy requests.
-It must clearly describe:
+Thebrand_manifest field is required in all requests.
+It identifies the advertiser brand:

 When Briefs Are Optional

-Thebrief field is optional because there are valid scenarios where buyers don’t need product recommendations:
+Thebrief field is optional because there are valid scenarios where buyers want the standard catalog:

-- Buyer applies their own targeting through AXE
+- Buyer can apply their own targeting through AXE

 Core Brief Components